DavAug/chi/docs/source/getting_started/mechanistic_model.rst

 respect to the initial drug amount.
 As a result, larger elimination rates negatively impact drug conentration levels.

 This concludes this tutorial.
-If you have any feedback to improve or would like to report any typos, mistakes or bugs, please do reach out to us, for example by creating an Issue_.
+If you have any feedback or suggestions for improvement, or would like to report any typos, mistakes or bugs, please do reach out to us, for example by creating an Issue_.
 We are looking forward to hearing from you!